Neosstr1/tkinter-examples-test-1/README.md

 If you want to contribute it, feel free.

-less then ayearthis repo wont get update
+less then ayear this repo wont get update

+after that time it will get updates and a full tutorial(08.10.2025)